stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.1.2 Extended Channels
 Extended channels are intended to be used by proxies.
-Upstream servers which accept connections and provide work MUST support extended channels.
+Upstream servers which accept connections and provide work support extended channels.
 Clients, on the other hand, do not have to support extended channels, as they MAY be implemented more simply with only standard channels at the end-device level.
-Thus, upstream servers providing work MUST also support standard channels.
+Thus, upstream servers providing work must also support standard channels.

 The size of search space for an extended channel is `2^(NONCE_BITS+VERSION_ROLLING_BITS+extranonce_size*8)` per `nTime` value.